babarrett/g80-9009/method-1-yangdigi-controller.md

 16 mux) with TMK to run a 16x10 matrix using 4+10=14 pins.
 * 2 x 32 pin ribbon cables connect to the top and bottom grpups of keys.
 (51 and 98 keys)
 * uses a 4 to 16 mux for the 16 lines (columns?)
+* The USB connector on the controller is a USB Mini-b, (5 pin)
 * Yang once said: "Now I am using TMK to run 16x10 matrix.
 I want to try EasyAVR on it to make it easier to use."